Arraignment in Pasco County, FL

 If you were arrested for either a felony or misdemeanor offense in Pasco County, then hire a private criminal defense attorney to represent you.

 An attorney can contact the prosecutor during the earliest stages of the case, even before arraignment, to explain all of the reasons that the charges should be dropped or dismissed.
+Your attorney can also file pretrial motions to suppress evidence or dismiss the charges.

 If you have questions about an arraignment for felony or misdemeanor charges in Pasco County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.